 Essential oils boost the healing quality to your skin oils.
 You can target specific skin issues by adding a few drops of 100% pure essential oil specific to your skin type.
 Essential oils have been used on the skin for centuries for their regenerating and toning properties.
 They absorb easily into the skin, helping to improve the feel, texture, and look of the skin.
 Check out Best Essential Oils for Your Skin Type.

-New to essential oils?
-Sign up for my FREE 10 Day Essential Oil Basic E-course delivered right to your inbox.
+WANT TO LEARN MORE?
+Sign up for my FREE 10 Day Essential Oils E-Course.
+Get 10 lessons delivered right to your inbox.
 Sign up HERE.

 Be sure to check out my post on 6 Tips for Naturally Healthy Skin.